gplepage/vegas/doc/source/tutorial.rst

 .. literalinclude:: eg5b.out

+We set ``alpha=0`` in the integrator to prevent further changes to the pre-adapted map.

-This can be contrasted with what happens without preconditioning, where the integrator is still far from converged by the fifth iteration:
+These results can be contrasted with what happens without preconditioning, where the integrator is still far from converged by the fifth iteration:

 .. literalinclude:: eg5a.out